 The Atlas of the Languages of Iran project (Editor Erik Anonby, http://iranatlas.net)

 The JBIL-list is a list of meanings, which includes the 200 items used in the CoBL project, and 80 items used in the Atlas of the Languages of Iran, plus a number of other items deemed of interest for Iranian languages.
 The items themselves, plus explanations and instructions for investigators, are available as downloads below:

-- The JBIL-list, with explanations and example sentences, and instructions for investigators (pdf(247.0 KB))
+- The JBIL-list, with explanations and example sentences, and instructions for investigators in English (pdf(194.2 KB, 12 Seiten))

-- The Data Entry Form, into which the actual forms for each language may be entered. (doc(94.3 KB))
+- The Data Entry Form in English, into which the actual forms for each language may be entered. (doc(103.1 KB, 26 Seiten))

 Data sets have been compiled, or are in the process of compilation, for the following languages:

 Sample data sets will be made available shortly here

 The LDBCIL project is coordinated by Geoffrey Haig (Bamberg) and Erik Anonby (Carleton/Bamberg).
 Data collection and handling is undertaken with the assistance of (in alphabetical order): Shirin Adibifar (Bamberg), Raheleh Izadifar (Hamedan), Mina Salehi (Bamberg), Mortaza Taheri-Ardali (Shahr-e Kord University).

 The project gratefully acknowledges the financial and technical support of the Max-Planck Institute for the Science of Human History (CoBL-Database), the University of Bamberg for departmental funding, and the Dept. of Linguistics at the University of Hamedan as a cooperation partner in the Islamic Republic of Iran.